 David MacKay has put the textbook he wrote online for everyone to download in a variety of formats.
 If you find it useful, consider buying a copy.

 A Creative Commons-licensed book by Al Sweigart that teaches programming in Python through writing your own video games.
 Full source code is included.

 A book in a github repo that explains benefits, stocks, and compensation from companies and corporations to geeks and hackers.
 I have this checked out on Windbringer.
 I should add this to the GoZ wiki.

-An online book that describes how to code a texteditor from scratch as an exercise. programming howto textbook
+An online book that describes how to write a text editor from scratch as an exercise.

 A free book about golang and best practices. formatting syntax modules packages programming